 However, the Ape factor could be a way to compare yourself apple to apple to other climbers.
 For example, if you’re stuck on a particular boulder problem, the beta may come from another climber with a similar ape index ratio.
 This leaves us with surveying climbers in the gym or the crag for their Ape index.
 In hindsight, not the most practical solution to conquer boulders and routes (maybe an app?).

 Our advice: don’t worry about it.
 While having a positive ape index can boost confidence in one’s abilities to crush routes, it shouldn’t discourage climbers with a negative ape index.
 And, above all, it shouldn’t deter prospective climbers from trying climbing!

-For example, Alex Megos, one of the most accomplished climbers, has an index of 1.
+For example, Alexander Megos, one of the most accomplished climbers, has an index of 1.
 It certainly doesn’t prevent him from on-sighting 9a (5.14d) routes!